mo10serek/Assignment-3-Binary-Search/README.md

 # Assignment-3-Binary-Search

-Indenting looks strange, I know.
+Indenting looks strange in spots, I know.
 Next time I'll be more consistent in using either spaces or tabs.